 6. Los Hervideros

 For a variation on the volcanic theme, head to Los Hervideros.
-Here, the water rushes against small cliffs made of basalt columns with, as a bonus, a small red volcano behind.
+Here, the water rushes against small cliffs made of basalt columns, with the added bonus of a small red volcano behind.

 If you don’t rent a car, you can visit it on a guided tour – see the different programs and book.